Cue-Graphics/gpio-6i6o/README.md

 ## Usage

+Detailed usage is provided in the [Wiki section](https://github.com/bzzrs/gpio-6i6o/wiki) of this repo.

 ### Powering the device and provide ethernet access
 - Wall-power and RJ45 UTP cable
 - RJ45 UTP cable with PoE